Torrance Barrens

 The Torrance Barrens (officially Torrance Barrens Conservation Reserve) is a conservation area and dark-sky preserve in the District Municipality of Muskoka in Central Ontario, Canada.
 The reserve consists of Crown Lands in the municipalities of Gravenhurst and Muskoka Lakes.
 It is notable as the first dark-sky preserve in Canada and for its geological and environmental features.

 History

 In 1870, the Musquash Colonization Road was built, connecting Gravenhurst to Musquash Falls (now Bala).
 This road was the first in the area and some segments are still in use.
-However, the portion that bisects through the reserve is no longer in use and is a separate nature reserve, the 195 acre Musquash Road Nature Reserve.
+However, the portion bisecting through the reserve is no longer in use and is a separate nature reserve, the 195 acre Musquash Road Nature Reserve.

-In 1992, its significant natural values were identified, and additional studies described the aesthetic and recreational importance.
+In 1992, its significant natural values were identified, and additional studies described its importance in aesthetics and recreation.
 In 1995, the Ministry of Natural Resources proposed to protect the area and public consultations began.

 The reserve was established in June 1997 under Ontario Regulation 259/97, and as a result of its favourable conditions for astronomy viewing, it was recognized as a permanent dark-sky preserve in 1999, the first in Canada.